GCPhillips/knowledge-bank/zettelkasten/Newton's Method.md

 #### Algorithm Versions:
 There are two variants of the algorithm
 ###### Damped:
-Phase 1: used when not very close to the optimal solution.
+Phase 1: used when not very close to the optimal solution.  [[Back Tracking Line Search]] is used to find the best step size.

 $x_{t+1} = x_t - \eta(\nabla^2 f(x_t))^{-1} \nabla f(x_t)$
 ###### Undamped:
 Phase 2: used when very close to the optimal solution.
 This is where we get to the region of quadratic convergence.

 $x_{t+1} = x_t - (\nabla^2 f(x_t))^{-1} \nabla f(x_t)$
 (i.e., no $\eta$ for step size)